 Volume 8 is a better starting point, if you’re picking up The Kurosagi Corpse Delivery Service in the middle, but I thought this installment had some interesting things to say about fame and the movies.

-The first story is a one-shot, about a robot powered by a zombie with a video game for a brain chip.
+The first story in volume 7 is a one-shot, about a robot powered by a zombie with a video game for a brain chip.
 It’s full of fan humor, making fun of gamers and other obsessive types.
-I found myself wishing for a refresher about the names of the core characters — it’s been too long since I’ve read any books from this series — but the personalities shone through in this adventure, and the black humor was a nice, light diversion from the more disturbing material to follow.
+I found myself wishing writer Eiji Otsuka had included a refresher on the names of the core characters — it’s been too long since I’ve read any books from this series — but the personalities shone through in this adventure, and the black humor was a nice, light diversion from the more disturbing material to follow.

-The art is distinctive and attractive, with expressive characters who seem like real people, in spite of their weird death abilities or fascinations.
+The art by Housui Yamazaki is distinctive and attractive, with expressive characters who seem like real people, in spite of their weird death abilities or fascinations.
 The images of some of the vengeance-seeking spirits are shocking, sure to stick with you in their potency, and well-chosen for their message.

 The second story takes the team to a movie set.
 An older, respected director may be past his prime, being prompted by his assistant.
 Makino, normally known for her embalming, is hired to do special effects makeup, but more is going on than just a murder mystery on film.
 The tale winds up being about how some might be seduced into going too far for their craft, especially when they feel overlooked and “due” for more credit.
 It’s a cautionary tale, with an odd evocation of a Scooby-Doo episode (although with the opposite message — there really are ghosts in this world) and a nice layer of humor.
 I found myself thinking that while great art is important and inspiring, nothing’s worth going this far.